EightShift/wallpopper/README.md

 # WallPopper

-WallPopper is a Python application designed to set HTML wallpapers across multiple monitors using CEF (Chromium Embedded Framework) for Windows.
+WallPopper is a Python application designed to set HTML wallpapers across multiple monitors using CEF for Windows.

 ## Installation